 Can you offer any hints regarding what the scholarship selection board looks for in making its selections?

 Yes.
-The NROTC scholarship selection board will consider the “whole person”, including College Board scores, grades, class standing, athletics, participation in extra curricular activities, recommendations, interview results, and perceived potential.
+The NROTC scholarship selection board holistically evaluates students using criteria including College Board scores, grades, class standing, athletics, participation in extra curricular activities, recommendations, interview results, and perceived potential.
 We are looking for the future leaders of the Navy and Marine Corps.
-We want well rounded students who are intelligent enough to excel in academics, athletic enough to meet the physical challenges of military service, and who are personable and dynamic enough to assume roles as military leaders.
-It is not enough to be only bright, or only athletic, or only personable.
-It takes a combination of the three qualities to be a successful Naval Officer.
+We want well-rounded students who are intelligent enough to excel in academics, athletic enough to meet the physical challenges of military service, and who are personable and dynamic enough to assume roles as military leaders.
+It is not enough to be only bright, or only athletic, or only personable; it takes a combination of the three qualities to be a successful Naval Officer.
 Officer candidates must also be of high moral character.
 Students with criminal records or who have gone beyond experimentation with illegal drugs are not likely officer candidates.
 Take care in selecting those who will provide written recommendations for you.
 If a candidate is depicted as being an average run-of-the-mill student, it will detract from the board’s assessment of the individual.
 The application interview with your local recruiter is also vitally important.
 Look sharp and present yourself well.
 College Board scores can be a positive factor for the student, but only insofar as they are supported by actual academic achievement.
 A student with high SAT or ACT scores, but mediocre grades and class standing, is less desirable than a student with moderate scores and high grades and standing.
 One is coasting and the other is a hard working achiever.